SageMindAI/sky_jumpers/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Game Controls
-- **Mobile**: Tap to jump, swipe left/right to move
+- **Mobile**: Tap to jump, swipe left/right to move (right movement is faster for progression)
 - **Desktop**: Space/Up Arrow to jump, Left/Right Arrows to move

 ## Current Status & Known Issues
-- Basic gameplay implemented with buildings, player, and enemies
+- Infinite side-scrolling gameplay implemented with dynamic building generation
+- Player position is optimized for forward (rightward) movement
+- Enemies and powerups spawn ahead of the player as they progress
 - The game is still in early development
 - For best experience, test on a mobile device or emulator
-- Powerups are implemented in code but not yet spawning in the game
+- Score increases based on distance traveled

 ## Future Improvements
-- Add increasing difficulty over time
+- Add more diverse enemy types with unique movement patterns
 - Implement a proper game over screen
 - Add sound effects and background music
-- Add more diverse enemy types
 - Implement a high score leaderboard
-- Add more varied power-ups
+- Add more varied power-ups with unique effects
+- Visual enhancements for distance milestones

 ## Documentation Strategy
 This project uses hierarchical READMEs throughout the codebase: